Will Caesars' bankrupt casino operating unit attract buyers?

 But in court papers filed in response to Caesars’ new reorganization plan, Proskauer attorneys representing the unsecured creditors committee asserted that without prime assets, the proposed sale will fail to draw the best price possible for the bankrupt unit’s estate.

-One measure of whether Caesars has put together a sufficiently attractive sales package and process will be whether bidders ultimately include key industry participants, such as Boyd Gaming Corp (BYD.N), Penn National Gaming Inc (PENN.O) and Gaming and Leisure Properties Inc (GLPI.O), which buys real estate leased to casino operators such as a recent deal with Pinnacle Entertainment Inc PNK.N.
-GLPI and Boyd declined to comment.
+One measure of whether Caesars has put together a sufficiently attractive sales package and process will be whether bidders ultimately include key industry participants, such as Boyd Gaming Corp, Penn National Gaming Inc and Gaming and Leisure Properties Inc, which buys real estate leased to casino operators such as a recent deal with Pinnacle Entertainment Inc. GLPI and Boyd declined to comment.
 Penn did not reply to a request for comment.

-Additional reporting by Tom Hals in Delaware and Mike Stone in New York; Editing by Amy Stevens and Sue Horton
+(Additional reporting by Tom Hals in Delaware and Mike Stone in New York)